How to make your small bathroom look larger

 Under-sink cabinets and above door storage are all clever solutions to make your bathroom seem bigger than it is and remove excess clutter.
 The more of the floor and walls you can see, the more light you let in, the better and larger your bathroom will appear.

-Finally, to create the illusion of a bigger bathroom, large plain-coloured tiles are an excellent solution - especially when fitted up to the ceiling.
+Finally, to create the illusion of a bigger bathroom, large plain-coloured tiles are an excellent solution - especially when fitted all the way up to the ceiling.

 It used to be that small tiles in a small bathroom worked best to make the space appear larger.
 However, numerous grouting lines can have the reverse effect.
 So, go for large tiles up to the ceiling.
 This saves you having the half tile, half painted design but it also gives the impression of high ceilings and more air.